scaffold-eth/scaffold-eth-2/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Anvil for testing and development.
-You can customize the network in `packages/foundry/foundry.toml`.
-When deploying to this local chain, Scaffold-ETH 2 creates a keystore account using Anvil's last address private key.
-This keystore account is named `scaffold-eth-local` with the password `localhost`.

 3. On a second terminal, deploy the test contract:

 ```
 yarn deploy
 ```

-This command deploys a test smart contract to the local network with the keystore account mentioned in `packages/foundry/.env#ETH_KEYSTORE_ACCOUNT`.
-When using `scaffold-eth-locahost` this command doesn't require any password.
-The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/foundry/script/Deploy.s.sol` to deploy the contract to the network.
-You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: